- Download our Moving to Australia Guide (PDF)

 Job market in Australia

-Expats interested in working in Australia would do well to explore opportunities in mining and construction – although the mining boom has begun to decline, the country is still one of the world's top exporters of minerals such as iron, aluminium, gold and copper.
+Another industry in Australia worth considering is mining, and although the mining boom has begun to decline, the country is still one of the world's top exporters of minerals such as iron, aluminium, gold and copper.
 Construction is also a strong and continually growing industry, with construction managers particularly sought after.

 Finding a job in Australia

-Most expats will need to find and secure a job prior to entering and working in Australia.
-The government’s immigration department is as strict as it is efficient, and those employed without a work permit will be promptly deported.
+Most expats will need to find and secure a job before entering Australia.
+That said, the government’s immigration department is as strict as it is efficient, and those employed without a work permit will be promptly deported.

-Most expats come to work in Australia on an employer-sponsored visa.
-The hiring company must prove that a position exists for the expat, and that no local candidate is qualified to assume the responsibilities required by the position.
-This can actually prove quite difficult given that a large chunk of Australia’s workforce has a tertiary qualification, and that many senior managers and technical staff have international experience, Australian citizens are often chosen over expats.
+Most expats work in Australia on employer-sponsored visas.
+The hiring company must prove that a position exists for the expat and that no local candidate can fill the position.
+Given that a large chunk of Australia’s workforce has tertiary qualifications, and that many senior managers and technical staff have international experience, Australian citizens are often chosen over expats.

 Work culture in Australia

-Generally speaking, those working in Australia are likely to notice that there's a distinctly relaxed atmosphere in the workplace.
-However, this doesn't mean that less work gets done – Australians are hard workers, but the country is better at maintaining a good work-life balance than many other nations around the world.
+There is often a distinctly relaxed atmosphere in the Australian workplace.
+This doesn't mean that less work gets done – Australians are generally hard workers – but it does mean there is a good work-life balance in the country.